BiuBiuBiLL/NPEET_LNC/README.md

 NPEET_LNC
 =====

-Mutual information Estimation with Local Non-uniform Correction (a branch of <a href="https://github.com/gregversteeg/NPEET/">NPEET</a> Non-parametric Entropy Estimation Toolbox)
+Mutual information Estimation with Local Non-uniformity Correction (a branch of <a href="https://github.com/gregversteeg/NPEET/">NPEET</a> Non-parametric Entropy Estimation Toolbox)

 This package contains Python code implementing mutual information estimation functions for continuous variables.
 This estimator gives a correction term to the traditional kNN estimator and can estimator mutual information accurately for strongly dependent variables with limited samples.